1.0x

 Strategies:

 Also: redesign your environment.
 Visual cues can shape behavior more than motivation.
-For example, leaving your guitar in the open increases practice.
+For example, leaving your guitar in the open increases practice because the instrument itself becomes a cue.
+This taps into the psychological principle of priming, where exposure to a stimulus influences behavior without conscious awareness.

 The 2nd Law: Make It Attractive